-It always seems to me to be, as a mere but faithful communicant in the vast mass of the pope's more than one billion active adherents, a bit presumptuous to critique a pope or a papacy.
+It always seems to me, as a mere but faithful communicant in the vast mass of the Pope's adherents, a bit presumptuous to critique a pope or a papacy.
 I was converted to that faith by my own analysis and experiences of spirituality and by my privilege in being a confidant of two outstanding Church leaders, Paul Emile Cardinal Leger, Archbishop of Montréal, who retired from his see to fund-raise for and build and direct a hospital in the Cameroons, and G. Emmett Cardinal Carter, Archbishop of Toronto and a dear friend.
+But I don't feel that my status as a comparative newcomer, though I have been a practicing Roman Catholic for 54 years diminishes my right to have and express respectful opinions about the popes.
+And thanks to Cardinal Carter, I met briefly with John Paul II and had two extensive and convivial conversations with Benedict XVI prior to his elevation.